-Better Brodhead is one of 65 coalitions nationally, and one of only three coalitions in Wisconsin, to be awarded this grant on June 30, 2021.
-The program is aimed at the prevention and reduction of opioid or methamphetamine use and the misuse of prescription medications among youth ages 12-18 in communities throughout the United States.
+Better Brodhead is one of 65 coalitions nationally and one of only three coalitions in Wisconsin to be awarded this grant on June 30, 2021.
+The program aims to prevent and reduce opioid or methamphetamine use and the misuse of prescription medications among youth ages 12-18 in communities throughout the United States.
 Better Brodhead will be addressing local conditions that put Hispanic youth in Green County at risk for drug use.

 State Opioid Response (SOR)

-The program aims to address the opioid crisis by increasing access to medication-assisted treatment using the three FDA-approved medications for the treatment of opioid use disorder, reducing unmet treatment need, and reducing opioid overdose related deaths through the provision of prevention, treatment and recovery activities for opioid use disorder (OUD) (including illicit use of prescription opioids, heroin, and fentanyl and fentanyl analogs).
-This program also supports evidence-based prevention, treatment and recovery support services to address stimulant misuse and use disorders, including for cocaine and methamphetamine.
+The program aims to address the opioid crisis by increasing access to medication-assisted treatment using the three FDA-approved medications for the treatment of opioid use disorder, reducing unmet treatment need, and reducing opioid overdose-related deaths through the provision of prevention, treatment, and recovery activities for opioid use disorder (OUD) (including illicit use of prescription opioids, heroin, and fentanyl and fentanyl analogs).
+This program also supports evidence-based prevention, treatment, and recovery support services to address stimulant misuse and use disorders, including cocaine and methamphetamine.

 Brodhead Area Community Foundation

 Better Brodhead was awarded a grant in 2016 to implement the Strengthening Families Program.
-Strengthening Families is an evidence based program for families with children age 10-14.
+Strengthening Families is an evidence-based program for families with children aged 10-14.

 Alliance for Wisconsin Youth

-The Alliance for Wisconsin Youth (AWY) brings together coalitions, individuals and resources for a common goal that affects young people through the promotion of positive youth development.
-This goal of preventing substance abuse and behavioral health concerns is supported by over 90 AWY coalition’s members with the mission and focus to enhance and support those Alliance coalitions in their prevention efforts and youth development work.
-Better Brodhead receives funds to enhance local efforts.
+The Alliance for Wisconsin Youth (AWY) brings together coalitions, individuals, and resources for a common goal that affects young people through the promotion of positive youth development.
+Over 90 AWY coalition members support this goal of preventing substance abuse and behavioral health concerns with the mission to enhance and support those Alliance coalitions in their prevention efforts and youth development work.
+Better Brodhead receives funds to strengthen local efforts.
 Funds received from AWY expand the reach of prevention efforts beyond the Brodhead School District area.